rj0612/flashcard-learning-system/flashcard-learning-system-admin-flashcards/README.md

 |---|---|
 | Rei Jiang Wong | Full-stack development, React frontend, Express backend, MongoDB models, JWT authentication, flashcard CRUD, learning history, admin panel, README, database export |

-If completed as a group, replace this table with each member's name and the files/features they contributed.

 ## Security Practices